rakinishraq/prisma/README.md

   - **Zathura:** Install and run [this script](https://github.com/GideonWolfe/Zathura-Pywal) within WSL to generate a new themed zathurarc file.
   - wpgtk depends on the imagemagick and ffmpeg packages
   - There's probably a similar process for many other Linux apps that sync with Linux's pywal theme files, which wpgtk generates.
 This was tested with GWSL on feh and zathura.
+- **And More!** The background and foreground colors are shown in the command line output and the full color scheme is available in C:\Users\USER\\.cache\wal\colors.json to manually input in any app.

 ## Configuration